-Which of the following is not a conclusion of the Central Limit T... | Study Prep in Pearson+
+Which of the following is not a conclusion of the central limit t... | Study Prep in Pearson+

 A

-The standard deviation of the sampling distribution of the sample mean is equal to , where is the population standard deviation and is the sample size.
+The sample mean will always be equal to the population mean for any sample size.

 B